Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: Introduction

-In this paper, we propose a novel incremental method (called INCKPP) which dynamically increases the number of clusters and centers from $2$ to $k$ through a nonparametric, stochastic $k^{++}$ search procedure.
-INCKPP improves the clustering performance of INCKM without a hyper-parameter to choose and can also deal with imbalanced data sets very well, but INCKPP is inefficient computationally.
-To address this issue, we propose an improved INCKPP algorithm named INCKPP${}_{sample}$ which is faster than INCKPP while keeping the clustering performance of INCKPP algorithm.
+An incremental $k$-medoids algorithm named improved $k$-medoids algorithm (INCKM) was proposed \cite{yu2018improved}, which first combines the incremental initialization algorithm with the $k$-medoids algorithm for initialization to achieve a better clustering performance than many commonly used algorithms \cite{park2009simple,rodriguez2014clustering}.
+But INCKM needs to determine a subset of candidate medoids subset with a parameter choosing procedure during initialization.
+Although INCKM gives a wide range of choices for the parameters, it often fails to deal with some complex datasets and, in particular, imbalanced datasets.
+Therefore, we propose a novel incremental $k$-medoids algorithm (called INCKPP) which proceeds in an incremental manner and dynamically increases the number of clusters and centers from $2$ to $k$ through a non-parametric, stochastic $k$-means$++$ search procedure.
+The main contributions of this paper are summarized as follows. \begin{itemize} \item INCKPP addresses the difficulty in selecting parameters in the INCKM algorithm \cite{yu2018improved}, while improves the clustering performance and can also deal with imbalanced data sets very well. \item INCKPP is inefficient computationally.
+To address this issue, we propose an improved INCKPP algorithm named INCKPP${}_{sample}$ which is faster than INCKPP, while keeping the clustering performance of INCKPP algorithm.
+Extensive experiments have been conducted on 14 synthetic datasets and seven real datasets to illustrate that our algorithm outperforms than other compared most commonly used algorithms such as INCKM \cite{yu2018improved}, FKM \cite{park2009simple} and KPP \cite{arthur2007k} algorithms.